Store Hours

 Transplant Young Plants Into Their New Homes

-You've raised your baby plants from seeds, watched them sprout, and carefully hardened them off to brave Mother Nature.
-By now, your plants have 3 or 4 true leaves — they'll look different from the miniature seedling leaves.
-When the ground is warm, and you're not expecting soaking rain, look into transplanting your big sprouts into their new outdoor home.
+By now, your plants have 3 or 4 real leaves — they'll look different from the miniature seedling leaves.
+When you're not expecting soaking rain, and the ground is warm, look into transplanting your big sprouts into their new outdoor home.
 These large seedlings that are ready to be planted can also be called "transplants" or "starts."
 In cases where you direct sowed, you may still want to shuffle plants around for the best sun and spacing.
 That's also a transplant situation, as is repotting plants into larger pots.

 Protect Your Garden With Mulch

-Finish it off with mulch and compost.
+Finish your garden bed with mulch and compost.
 Mulch controls weeds and keeps the soil moist.
 Compost enriches the soil so your garden can grow even better.
-It may help foster stronger and larger plants that bear more fruit and flowers.
-Mulch and compost can be purchased in-store or created at home.
-The next time you're looking for "mulch near me," stop by the Garden Center to get the perfect amount.
+It may help foster larger and stronger plants that bear more flowers and fruit.
+Mulch and compost can be DIY creations, but you can also purchase them in-store.
+The next time you're looking for "mulch near me," stop by the Garden Center to get the right amount.

 Greet the Spring

 Late winter into early spring is an exciting time in the world of gardening.
-Don't miss a minute of growing season.
-Plan your garden and landscaping, prepare to fertilize your lawn, and browse our garden center pages to find inspiration on what to plant when the weather warms.
-Shop for the soil, seeds, and fertilizer you need in the aisles of your Hanford Garden Center, online, or on our mobile app.
+Prepare to fertilize your lawn, plan your garden and landscaping, and browse The Home Depot nursery to find inspiration on what to plant when the weather warms.
+For those without lawns, consider adding artificial grass or a pellet grill to your outdoor space.
+Shop for the fertilizer, soil, and seeds you need in the aisles of your Hanford Garden Center, online, or on our mobile app.
 Let's get growing together.

 3175 Highland Ave